 Dr Lisa Ginsborg works at the European University Institute (EUI) School of Transnational Governance on the Thematic Cluster on Digital Politics Economy and Society and is a Lecturer in International Human Rights at New York University (NYU) Florence.
 She has worked as a Post-Doctoral Researcher at University College Dublin (UCD) and at the EUI-based Centre for Media Pluralism and Media Freedom in the Robert Schuman Centre for Advanced Studies; as a Teaching Fellow at the European Inter-University Centre for Human Rights and Democratisation (EIUC); and was a visiting researcher at NYU School of Law and at the Sydney Centre for International Law at the University of Sydney.
 Previously she worked in the legal department of the International Secretariat of Amnesty International (2006–2009) and in the Office of the UN High Commissioner for Human Rights (OHCHR) (2005–2006).
 She has worked as a consultant for a number of human rights organizations and as a lecturer on human rights undergraduate and postgraduate courses.
 She holds a PhD in Public International Law from the EUI and an MSc in Political Sociology from the London School of Economics and Political Science (LSE).

-Paula Gori is the Secretary-General and Project Manager Leader of EDMO.
-She joined the School of Transnational Governance at the European University Institute in 2017 where she is a member of the management team and administrator of the faculty and academic team.
+Paula Gori is the Secretary-General and Coordinator of EDMO.
+She joined the School of Transnational Governance at the European University Institute in 2017 where she is a member of the management team.
 Prior she was the Coordinator of the Florence School of Regulation – Communications and Media, which offers training, policy and research activities on electronic communications regulation and competition and she collaborated with the Centre for Media Pluralism and Media Freedom, which she coordinated during the initial set-up phase back in 2012.
-She is the Scientific Coordinator of the Annual Conference on Postal and Delivery Economics and she is one of the authors of the report for the European Commission on European Union competences in respect of media pluralism and media freedom.
-Paula is a qualified civil mediator and has a background in international law gained both in Italy at the University of Florence and in France at Sorbonne University.
+She was for several years the Scientific Coordinator of the Annual Conference on Postal and Delivery Economics and she is one of the authors of the report for the European Commission on European Union competences in respect of media pluralism and media freedom.
+Paula has a legal background and is a qualified civil mediator.

-Claes H. de Vreese is Distinguished Faculty Professor of Artificial Intelligence, Data and Democracy and Professor and Chair of Political Communication, University of Amsterdam (UvA).
-He (co-)directs the UvA Platform Information, Communication and the Data Society (ICDS).
+Claes H. de Vreese is Distinguished University Professor of Artificial Intelligence and Society with a special focus on Media and Democracy, University of Amsterdam (UvA).
+He (co-)directs the UvA Platform Information, Communication and the Data Society (ICDS) and the Humane AI initiative.
 He is the founding Director of the Center for Politics and Communication (www.polcomm.org).
-He is the President of the International Communication Association ICA.
+He was the President of the International Communication Association ICA (20/21).
 His research interests include the role of data and artificial intelligence in democratic processes, microtargeting, comparative journalism research, the effects of news, public opinion and European integration.
 He is recipient of the Swanson Career Achievement Award (ICA, 2018), the NeFCA Career Award (2019), and he is an elected Fellow of the Royal Dutch Academy of Sciences, the International Communication Association, and the Royal Holland Society of Sciences.
 He has published 150+ articles in international peer-reviewed journals and several books with university presses.
 He has been a visiting scholar at Harvard University, Netherlands Institute of Advanced Studies, University of Zurich, and University of Southern Denmark.
 He has lectured in a dozen countries and frequently appears in (inter)national news media.
-He is the Editor in Chief of Political Communication (2014-2020) and he chairs the European Committee of the Social Science One initiative.
+He was the Editor in Chief of Political Communication (2014-2020) and he will be the inaugural director of the Centre for Digital Democracy at the University of Southern Denmark.

 Christophe Leclercq is a respected media professional and commentator on policy issues, he can see through the economic and political aspects of fake news, and regulation of social media platforms.
 As a media entrepreneur, who supported initiatives in Central Europe, and as voluntary advisor to press associations, he strongly supports the ethics of journalism.
 Fondation EURACTIV is a think-and-do tank focusing on the media sector’s health.
 Mr Leclercq is its Executive Chair and also initiated Stars4media, an exchange and training programme for young media professionals in Europe.
 The think-tank also offers policies regarding Europe’s media sector, and ways to overcome the current crisis.
 French, based in Brussels, born 1962, married to a Brit (3 children), speaks French, English, German.